-"But you're going to keep doing this anyway," he said.
-"Going to work.
-Coming home.
-Going to work.
-Coming home.
+"But you're going to keep doing it anyway," he said.
+"Going to work, coming home.
+Turning on the computer.
 Hypocritically micromanaging my future at the expense of straightening out your own life."

 "Yes," she said.

 Spiro turned on the machine.